easylist/easylist/README.md

 ## List Issues

 Filter issues can be raised via [Email](mailto:easylist@protonmail.com) or via [Github](https://github.com/easylist/easylist/issues).
-Accountability & responsibility remain with the list authors and not with extentions and/or web browsers.
+Accountability & responsibility remain with the list authors and not with extensions and/or web browsers.

 Attempt fix website false-positives where applicable such as:
  - Website Breakages